Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 Local measurements performed on an $n$-partite fully separable quantum system always yield local correlations.
 Hence, one can certify entanglement device-independently for a given correlation $p$ by evaluating the LP in Eq.~\eqref{LHVLP} that checks its membership to the local polytope.
 However, this is demanding because the number of variables in the LP scales exponentially in the number of parties and inputs, and polynomially in the number of outputs.
 Using simplex methods for linear programming, states of up to $n=7$ qubits have been certified in \citet{Gruca2010}.
 This is increased to $n=11$ qubits in \citet{Gondzio2014} by adopting a matrix-free approach for interior-point solvers, which reduces memory requirements \cite{Gondzio2012}.

 However, one can go further by considering SDP relaxations of the local polytope.
 A key observation is that any local correlation between $n$ parties can be obtained from locally commuting measurements on a quantum state.
 Take the fully separable state $\rho=\sum_\lambda p(\lambda)\ketbra{\lambda}{\lambda}^{\otimes n}$ and let the $x_l$-th POVM of the $l$-th party be $M_{x_l}^{a_l}=\sum_{\mu} D(a_l| x_l, \mu) \ketbra{\mu}{\mu}$, where $D(a_l|x_l,\mu)$ is a deterministic distribution.
 All these POVMs commute.
 Evaluating the Born rule, one finds the generic local model given in Eq.~\eqref{LHV}.
 Thus, a sufficient condition for nonlocality is that $p$ fails some level of the NPA hierarchy under the extra constraint that all local measurements commute.
 The latter appears in the form of additional equality constraints between the elements of the NPA moment matrix of Eq.~\eqref{momentmatrixNPA} that effectively turn it into a Lasserre hierarchy (recall Section~\ref{sec:lasserre}).
-Using the second level relaxation\footnote{Note that local commutation is a trivial constraint at the first level of relaxation, i.e.~the associated correlation set is still $\mathcal{Q}_1$.} of the commuting NPA hierarchy, nonlocality has been reported\footnote{For some states one requires small additions to the second level but these can be independent of the number of qubits.} for W states, GHZ states, and graph states, reaching up to $n=29$ qubits \cite{Baccari2017}.
+Using the second level relaxation\footnote{Note that local commutation is a trivial constraint at the first level of relaxation, i.e.,~the associated correlation set is still $\mathcal{Q}_1$.} of the commuting NPA hierarchy, nonlocality has been reported\footnote{For some states one requires small additions to the second level but these can be independent of the number of qubits.} for W states, GHZ states, and graph states, reaching up to $n=29$ qubits \cite{Baccari2017}.
 A similar approach can also be used to certify entanglement in the steering scenario.
-On Alice's side one imposes commutation in the NPA relaxation whereas on Bob's side one replaces the unknown measurements with known measurements and uses their algebraic relations to further constraint the moment matrix \cite{Kogias2015}.
+On Alice's side one imposes commutation in the NPA relaxation whereas on Bob's side one replaces the unknown measurements with known measurements and uses their algebraic relations to further constrain the moment matrix \cite{Kogias2015}.
+A simple example of the latter is to assume that Bob's measurements are qubit and mutually unbiased, and impose it on the moment matrix by having the corresponding observables anticommute.